swipswaps/dots/README.md

 ## Goals and non-goals

-The goal is to be able to configure my stuff on a fresh machine installs as fast as possible and with as few minimal steps as possible.
+The goal is to be able to configure my stuff on a fresh machine installs as fast as possible and with as few manual steps as possible.
 Having a production grade Ansible project is not a goal of this project, but I will try my best to keep the manifests somewhat maintainable for the benefit of my own sanity.

 ## How to use